rakuj1n/SEI44Proj3/README.md

 # Shaw Theatre Meets Netflix

-Welcome to our Movies App, where movie-watching transcends the boundaries of mere entertainment.
+Welcome to our **Shawflix** Movie App, where movie-watching transcends the boundaries of mere entertainment.
 Ever felt like being _social_ when buying tickets online?
 Now you can!
 Step into a world where movie enthusiasts come together to explore, engage, and create lasting memories.

-With our Movies App, you can browse through a wide selection of movies, both showing in cinemas and available for online rental.
+With our **Shawflix** Movie App, you can browse through a wide selection of movies, both showing in cinemas and available for online rental.
 Discover the latest blockbusters, timeless classics, and hidden gems waiting to be explored.
 Immerse yourself in the world of cinema, where each movie has a story to tell and an experience to offer.

-But our Movies App is not just about watching movies; it's about enhancing your movie-going experience.
+But our **Shawflix** Movie App is not just about watching movies; it's about enhancing your movie-going experience.
 Explore the available promotions and special offers that will make your ticketing experience a pocket-friendly one.
 Unlock exclusive discounts, deals, and rewards that add value to your cinematic journey.

 And that's not all - our premium _Kinolounge_ awaits you, offering a curated collection of movies available for on-demand rental.
 Dive into a vast library of cinematic masterpieces, where you can indulge in your favorite films anytime, anywhere.
 Whether you're in the mood for a heartwarming romance, an adrenaline-pumping action flick, or a thought-provoking drama, _Kinolounge_ has it all.